archkatas-team-oreilly-21/solution/README.md

    - Expert Availability Service - experts may update their current state like new skills, vacation etc to provide better matching.

-   - Admin console - web app for admins to register admins, managers and other internal staff, give them corresponding permissins and content management system.
+   - Admin console - web app for admins to register admins, managers and other internal staff, give them corresponding permissions and content management system.

    - Admin service - service powering admin console.